madukm/Ecology-Evolutive-System/README.md

 # Evolutive-System
-Start on a evolutive system simulation of herbivore, carnivores and plants.
+Start on a evolutive system simulation of herbivores, carnivores and plants.